Bosnia and Herzegovina

 Key requirements

-We pair a monthly income anchor with a savings buffer because many approved files show both registered housing and believable liquidity, even though Bosnian law does not publish one “golden visa” price.
+We pair a monthly income figure with a savings buffer because many approved files show both housing and liquid funds, even though Bosnian law does not publish one golden visa price.

 • SavingsOften ~$14,000+